nvimdev/nvimdev.github.io/content/lspsaga/rename.md

 ---
 title: "Rename"
 tags:
   - lspasga
 weight: 10
 ---

-## Rename Usage
+## Usage

-command is `:Lspsaga lsp_rename`. when open rename window it will also highlight the references in this buffer.
+Run `:Lspsaga lsp_rename`.
+Other than opening the float input window it will also highlight the references in this buffer.

 ![image](https://github.com/nvimdev/lspsaga.nvim/assets/41671631/bb81149a-d24e-4f14-a8b5-ddf0cc1d9908)